afiqharith/social-distancing-violation-system/README.md

-# Social Distance using pre-trained YOLOv3 model (PeDSoD)
+# Social Distance using pre-trained YOLOv3 model (SoDV)

 The initial idea of this project is to use MobileNet SSD with Caffe implementation as the person detection algorithm.
 After I've finished my Final Year Project in July 2020, I decided to further improve the detection algorithm by using YOLOv3 to increase the accuracy.
 </br>